codepath/android_guides/Using-Android-Studio.md

 Regardless, you should keep track of what gets changed in the build.gradle since that is ultimately the file Android Studio uses to handle dependency management.

+### Exporting Libraries in Android Studio

+In Eclipse, Android libraries could be exported in the `JAR` format and added as libraries in the `libs` folder.
+With Android Studio, the option to export an Android library as a jar file **has been removed**.
+JARs had a number of limitations including the **inability to include resource files** within a library.
+With Android Studio and Gradle, "Android Archives" (or `AAR` files) are now the new binary format for exporting Android libraries.
+Android Studio provides support for export your Android library as an [aar file](http://tools.android.com/tech-docs/new-build-system/aar-format).
+See [this stackoverflow post](http://stackoverflow.com/a/17132055/313399) for more details.

+If your library is configured as an Android library (i.e. Uses `apply plugin: 'com.android.library'` statement in its `build.gradle` file), an `.aar` will be created automatically when the project is built.
+It will show up in the `build/outputs/aar` directory in your module's directory.
+You can choose the "Android Library" type in File > New Module to create a new Android Library.
+See [this stackoverflow post](http://stackoverflow.com/a/23326397/313399) for how to import local android archives into a project.

 ### Library Projects in Android Studio

 In Android Studio, you can re-create the effects of "library projects" in eclipse where you can "include" one Eclipse project as a library dependency in another project.
 In Android Studio, this is done with Gradle.
 First in the **library project**, change the `build.gradle`: